-In discursive institutionalism, then, we focus attention not only on the content of the ideas and discourse, which comes in a wide variety of forms and types at different levels and different degrees of change but also on the interactive processes of discursive argumentation.
-The "sentient" agents in such processes engage in coordinative policy discourses and communicative political discourses that may go in many directions, whether from top to bottom, bottom to top, or may even stay at the bottom.
+Discursive institutionalism offers a way to understand policy in the context of ideas, discourses, and institutions.
+We focus attention not only on the content of ideas and discourse, which comes in a wide variety of forms and types at different levels and different rates of change, but also on the interactive processes of discourse.
+The "sentient" agents in such processes engage in discourses of coordinative policy construction and communicative policy legitimation that may go in many directions, whether from top to bottom, bottom to top, or may even stay at the bottom.
 The institutional context in which they interact is also important.
 It is constituted not only by the meaning-based logics of communication in any given setting that agents navigate through their background ideational abilities and maintain or change through their foreground discursive abilities.
 That context is also defined by their (in)formal institutions, since power and position also matter in terms of ideas and discourse as well as structural constraints.
+Such a contextual understanding challenges approaches that see policies only in piecemeal terms as potential solutions to specific problems.
+Discursive institutionalism is a way of opening up a wider perspective in order to recognize policy studies as contributing to a larger assessment of current social conditions and the ways they might be effectively addressed.